gamesbook/gamereporter/README.md

 identity numbers as a list (with a space between each number); for example:

     python test.py -p -g 421 154638 986 320

+The JSON file created can also be re-used an input (for example, you may want to first edit that file to alter the description given by boardgamegeek):

+    python test.py -i games.json -s compact

+This approach also has the advantage that games will not have to be retrieved from boardgamegeek each time you run a report; although game images will be.

 # Features